RezzFayyazi/LEA/README.md

 LLM Embedding-based Attribution (LEA): Quantifying Source Contributions to Generative Model's Response for Vulnerability Analysis

 ## Overview
-This work proposes LLM Embedding-based Attribution (LEA), an explainable metric to quantify the influence of internal knowledge compared to retrieved content for model-generated responses.
-We evaluate LEA on 500 critical CVEs disclosed between 2016 and 2025 using three state-of-the-art LLMs.
-Our development of LEA exposes layer-wise dependence and reveals where context influence is strongest.
+This work proposes LLM Embedding-based Attribution (LEA), an explainable metric to quantify the influence of internal knowledge compared to the retrieved content for model-generated responses.
+LEA is evaluated on 500 critical CVEs disclosed between 2016 and 2025 using three state-of-the-art LLMs.
+The development of LEA exposes layer-wise dependence and reveals where context influence is strongest.
-We verify LEA's effectiveness in modeling the distribution of generated token dependence for vulnerability analysis.
-Our results demonstrate LEA’s ability to detect clear distinctions between no-retrieval, generic-retrieval, and ideal-retrieval scenarios.
 LEA offers security analysts with a metric to audit RAG-enhanced workflows, improving the transparent and trustworthy deployment of AI in cybersecurity threat analysis.

 <p align="center">
   <img src="images/dependency_process.PNG" alt="LEA end‑to‑end pipeline"/>